piran-framework/ganjex/README.md

 preferences properly.
 There are two types of elements Ganjex contains: 1.Library and 2.Service.

 ## Framework
-It is expected that application framework, also called as client, should define how it wants to treat services.
-Framework starts Ganjex container with the code below:
+It is expected that application framework, also called as client, would define how it plans to treat containing services.
+Ganjex container is started by framework with the code below:
  ```
  Ganjex.run(ganjexConfiguration);
  ```